carpentries-lab/good-enough-practices/episodes/03-software.md

 a clearly-defined set of functions on defined inputs.

-## Place a brief explanatory comment at the start of every program
+## Place a brief explanatory comment at the start of every script or program

 Short is fine; always include at least one example of how the program is used.
 Remember, a good example is worth a thousand